If you are receiving more than 5 million pageviews, the time is ripe for moving on to DoubleClick for Publishers (now Google Ad Manager).

 Frequently Asked Questions

-DFP stands for DoubleClick for Publisher.
-Now it is a part of Google Ad Manager platform that comprises both DFP and DoubleClick Ad Exchange.
+DFP stands for DoubleClick for Publishers.
+Now it is a part of Google Ad Manager that comprises both DFP and DoubleClick Ad Exchange.

 Yes.
 Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step to join DoubleClick for Publishers.